+Question Time is an opportunity for MPs and Members of the House of Lords to question government ministers about matters for which they are responsible.
 These questions are asked at the start of business in both chambers and are known as 'oral questions'.
-The Prime Minister answers questions in the Commons every Wednesday.

-Question Time takes place for an hour, Monday to Thursday, after prayers.
+Question Time takes place for an hour, Monday to Thursday, after preliminary proceedings and private business.
 Each government department answers questions according to a rota called the Order of Oral Questions.
 The questions asked must relate to the responsibilities of the government department concerned.

 Notice of questions in the Commons

-Commons oral questions are tabled by MPs at least three days in advance of Question Time.
-The questions are then printed in the Commons Questions Book.
-The order in which the questions are asked is determined randomly by a computer.
+Questions asked must relate to the responsibilities of the government department concerned.
+Commons oral questions are tabled by MPs at least three days in advance of the Question Time the relevant government department is due to answer.
+The order in which the questions are asked is determined by the ‘shuffle', carried out randomly by a computer.

 MPs who are called by the Speaker to ask their question do not read it out, but simply call out its number.
-When the government minister has replied, the MP can ask another question (known as a supplementary) and other MPs may also be called to ask supplementary questions.
+When the government minister has replied, the MP can ask one further question, known as a supplementary.
+Other MPs may also be called to ask supplementary questions at the discretion of the Speaker.
 The Minister must reply to each in turn.
 Supplementary questions must be on the same subject as the original question.

 Notice of questions in the Lords